 This kind of support makes it easier for consumers to make a choice from a large array of options, minimizes regret, and increases their satisfaction with a choice.

 It is clear that today’s consumers require assistance.
 They are confronted with an ever-growing amount of choice and have to make multiple decisions every day, some smaller, some larger, some easier and some more difficult.

 It’s on the brands and retailers to remove the growing pain point of choice overload and provide customers with relevant, meaningful, and immediate assistance as they seek to make a decision.

 To sum up, these five key decision support strategies can help you reduce choice complexity and simplify the decision-making process to increase purchase likelihood, improve customer satisfaction and lower customer churn:

 - Reduce the number of available options for consumers with a purchase intent

 - Help customers, especially novices, to articulate their preferences and needs

 - Limit assortment sizes through curation and personalization

 - Highlight the dominant option and point out key product differences

-Contact SMARTASSISTANT to see what you can do to provide customers with a better choosing experience online, on chatbots or in your stores.
+Contact zoovu to see what you can do to provide customers with a better choosing experience wherever they are.